 and generally unavailable.

 Media.
 The four-dimensional MeshView viewer is described in the Meshview tech note, and downloadable software is located HERE.
 Supported fully under X-windows/Motif only.
 Precompiled for Linux, Macintosh, SUN SOLARIS, and SGI IRIX.
 Recently available: reduced functionality Windows XP version.
 The shortcuts work in the Windows version, but you need to look at the Linux version to see what they are.

-My most recent research focuses on several areas: Mathematical Visualization, Virtual Reality, and Astronomy.
+My research in the recent past has focused on several areas, including: Mathematical Visualization, Virtual Reality, and Astronomy.